The best sales to shop today: Dyson, Anker, Bed Threads and more | CNN Underscored

 Dyson Stick Vacuums

-Whether you have a beloved furry friend who sheds endlessly or you’re just looking to eradicate dust bunnies, Dyson has made a stick vacuum for you, and a few top-rated options are now on sale today only at The Home Depot.
+Whether you have a beloved furry friend who sheds endlessly or you’re just looking to eradicate dust bunnies, Dyson has made a stick vacuum for you, and a few top-rated options are on sale today only at The Home Depot.
 The versatile V7 Motorhead Cordless Stick Vacuum Cleaner is down to $239.99, while the V8 Motorhead Cordless Stick Vacuum Cleaner is $279.99.
-And as with other Dysons, they feature whole-machine HEPA filtration to trap allergens and expel cleaner air, and deep cleans with a powerful motor inside the brush bar that drives nylon bristles deep into carpets to remove ground-in dirt and dander.
-Plus, utilize three power modes to tackle any cleanup on any floor type.
+As with other Dysons, they feature whole-machine HEPA filtration to trap allergens and expel cleaner air, and they deep clean with a powerful motor inside the brush bar that drives nylon bristles deep into carpets to remove ground-in dirt and dander.
+Plus, they offer three power modes to tackle any cleanup on any floor type.

 Anker Charging Accessories (starting at $7.99; amazon.com)